Bhurshut: History

 In Ain-i-Akbari, it is mentioned that amongst the thirty-one mahals under Sirkar Suleimanabad, the highest revenue was earned by Basandhari pargana, followed by Bhurshut.
 No other pargana under Sirkar Satgaon or Sirkar Mandaran earned so much revenue.
 Bhurshut was conquered by Kirtichand Rai of Bardhaman in the 18th century.

 Bhushut kingdom had three forts at Garh Bhabanipur, Pandua ('Pedo' or 'Pedo Basantapur') and Rajbalhat.
 There is hardly any trace of these forts, There are still places called Dihi Bhurshut and Par Bhurshitta in Howrah district, across the Damodar from Rajbalhat.

 Bharatchandra Ray (Raygunakar), 18th-century Bengali poet, hailed from Pedo Bhurshut and possibly belonged to the ruling family of Bhurshut kingdom.

+Sridhara, the famous 10th-century mathematician, was also from Bhursut.